Skip to main content

 Below, we’ll discuss what you need to know about nine notable Xeljanz side effects.

-URTIs, including sinus infections and the common cold, are a common Xeljanz side effect.
-These infections may lead to symptoms like sore throat, a stuffy or runny nose, or sneezing.
+URTIs, such as sinus infections and the common cold, are a common Xeljanz side effect.
+Xeljanz’s effects on your immune system make it more likely that you’ll get sick.
+URTIs may lead to symptoms like a sore throat, a stuffy or runny nose, or sneezing.
 Other symptoms, like fever and body aches, are also possible.

-You can usually treat the symptoms at home with some simple techniques.
+You can usually treat the symptoms of a URTI at home with some simple techniques.
 Staying hydrated and getting enough sleep can both be helpful.
-You can also take over-the-counter (OTC) cold medication if it’s OK with your provider.
+You can also take over-the-counter (OTC) cold medication if it’s OK with your prescriber or pharmacist.
 Reach out to your care team if your symptoms don’t go away after about 1 week or get worse after you’ve tried to treat them at home.

 2. Diarrhea

 Diarrhea is another common Xeljanz side effect.
-But keep in mind that diarrhea can have many causes and may be related to the condition you’re treating (e.g., ulcerative colitis).
+But keep in mind that diarrhea can have many causes and may be related to the condition you’re treating, such as ulcerative colitis.
 So it may not be caused by Xeljanz in all cases.

-Mild diarrhea can be treated at home.
+You should be able to manage mild diarrhea at home.
 But you may need medical attention if you have severe diarrhea.

-If you’re still having problems with headaches after trying these strategies, you may need an OTC pain reliever, such as acetaminophen (Tylenol).
-If your headaches are severe or aren’t going away, let your healthcare provider know.
+If your headaches are severe or aren’t going away, let your prescriber know.
 They may suggest adjusting your medication regimen or taking a prescription-only medication to help treat or prevent headaches.

 4. Raised cholesterol

-Your healthcare provider will likely check your cholesterol levels from time to time while you’re taking Xeljanz.
+Your prescriber will likely check your cholesterol levels from time to time while you’re taking Xeljanz.
 If your cholesterol becomes too high, they may recommend that you switch to a different treatment or take medication to lower your cholesterol.

 5. Serious infections

 Xeljanz can raise the risk of serious infections because it lowers your immune response.
-All JAK inhibitors carry a boxed warning (the FDA’s most serious warning for medications) about serious infections.
+All JAK inhibitors carry a boxed warning about serious infections.
 These infections can be caused by bacteria, viruses, or fungi.
-Infections that have been reported by people taking Xeljanz include pneumonia, shingles, and appendicitis.
+Infections that have been reported by people taking Xeljanz include pneumonia (a type of lung infection), shingles, and appendicitis.

 You should watch for symptoms of an infection while you’re taking Xeljanz.
 This includes fever, chills, and coughing.
-If you have any of these symptoms, let your healthcare provider know.
+If you have any of these symptoms, let your prescriber know.

 6. Damage to the stomach and intestines

-While taking Xeljanz, it’s possible to have damage or tears in the lining of your stomach or intestines.
-However, many people who experienced this side effect in clinical studies were also taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin), or corticosteroids, such as prednisone.
+While taking Xeljanz, it’s possible to develop damage or tears in the lining of your stomach or intestines.
+However, many people who experienced this side effect in clinical studies were also taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin), or corticosteroids (“steroids”), such as prednisone.
 And these medications can also cause damage to the stomach and intestines.

-If you have new stomach pain or discomfort while taking Xeljanz, let your healthcare provider know.
-Your provider may want to check for possible damage or tears in your stomach or intestines.
+If you have new stomach pain or discomfort while taking Xeljanz, let your prescriber know.
+They may want to check for possible damage or tears in your stomach or intestines.
 Depending on your individual risk factors, they may also recommend taking medication to help protect your stomach and intestines.

 7. Blood clots

 Blood clots are another serious potential Xeljanz side effect.
 Blood clots in the brain (stroke) or lungs (pulmonary embolism) can be life-threatening.
 But serious clots can also happen in your legs or arms.
-The risk of blood clots is included in the boxed warning for Xeljanz.
+Xeljanz has a boxed warning because of the risk of blood clots.

 Redness, warmth, or pain in your leg or arm could indicate the presence of a blood clot.
-If you develop any of these symptoms, contact your healthcare provider right away.
+If you develop any of these symptoms, contact your prescriber right away.

-Let your provider know if you have a history of blood clots.
+Let your prescriber know if you have a history of blood clots.
 They may avoid prescribing you Xeljanz if you have a higher risk of clots.

 8. Heart attack or stroke

-Heart attack and stroke are other rare but serious Xeljanz side effects that are mentioned in the medication’s boxed warning.
+Very rarely, Xeljanz can cause heart attack and stroke.
+Because of this, Xeljanz has another boxed warning for these serious cardiovascular complications.
 In clinical studies, people taking Xeljanz had higher rates of heart attack and stroke compared to those taking biologic medications.
 However, the risk of these serious side effects is very small.

-Your healthcare provider will carefully consider your risk for heart attacks and stroke before prescribing you Xeljanz.
-And they may recommend a different medication, depending on the risk.
+Your prescriber will carefully consider your risk for heart attacks and stroke before prescribing you Xeljanz.

 9. Higher risk of cancer

-A higher risk of cancer is also included in the boxed warning for Xeljanz.
-In clinical studies, people taking Xeljanz had a higher rate of several types of cancer compared to people taking biologic medications like Humira (adalimumab).
+Xeljanz also carries a boxed warning about the potential for a higher risk of cancer with the medication.
+In clinical studies, people taking Xeljanz had a higher rate of several types of cancer compared to people taking biologic medications such as Humira (adalimumab).
 But keep in mind that the risk of developing cancer related to Xeljanz is still very low.

-Your healthcare provider can help you determine your risk for cancer and whether you should avoid taking Xeljanz.
-If you already have cancer or develop cancer while taking Xeljanz, your provider will help you weigh the risks and benefits of either continuing or stopping treatment with the medication.
+Your prescriber can help you determine your risk for cancer and whether you should avoid taking Xeljanz.
+If you already have cancer or develop cancer while taking Xeljanz, your prescriber will help you weigh the risks and benefits of either continuing or stopping treatment with the medication.

 The bottom line

-Xeljanz (tofacitinib) is a Janus kinase (JAK) inhibitor that can treat various autoimmune disorders.
-Common Xeljanz side effects include upper respiratory tract infections (URTIs), headache, and diarrhea.
+Common Xeljanz (tofacitinib) side effects include upper respiratory tract infections, headaches, and diarrhea.
 Mild side effects can usually be managed at home.
-But contact your healthcare provider if you’re having bothersome symptoms that don’t go away.
+But contact your prescriber if you’re having bothersome symptoms that don’t go away.

 Rare but serious Xeljanz side effects include blood clots, heart attack, and stroke.
-Xeljanz may also raise your risk of developing cancer.
-Discuss your personal risks for serious side effects with your provider before starting treatment with Xeljanz.
+Xeljanz may also raise your risk of developing serious infections or certain cancers.
+Discuss your personal risks for serious side effects with your prescriber before starting treatment with Xeljanz.

 why trust our exports reliability shield